jinnycho/safecast-radioactivity/README.md

 <!-- TABLE OF CONTENTS -->

 ## About the Project
-An interactive map using Safecast data, Spark, Mapbox and D3.
+An interactive map using Safecast data, Spark, Scala, Mapbox and D3.

 <!-- ### Built With